aislaih/Captutor/README.md

 * Learning by making
 * Storyboards

+> Storyboards
+>
+> Could you add more to describe how providing storyboards will benefit learning?

-### First Itteration
+### First Iteration
 ![itteration1](https://user-images.githubusercontent.com/37618137/133954949-4e157d58-dcc2-4d89-81b7-3f7f799ce45b.png)
 The purpose of this prototype is to aid in the education of kids.
 The prototype aims to help teach kids basic 2D geometric shapes.
 The prototype also aims to incorporate gamification to allow more engagement and gives teachers the ability to track the progress of their students.

-### Second Itteration
+### Second Iteration
 ![itteration2](https://user-images.githubusercontent.com/37618137/133953008-6f88bea8-07e0-4c06-a51a-9676d8397dc3.png)
-I originally wanted to create a tool that would focus on teaching storytelling concepts through the creation geometry.
+I originally wanted to create a tool that would focus on teaching storytelling concepts through the creation of geometric shapes.
 Now my project focuses on only teaching storytelling by having students capturing pictures of their work in progress.

+> storytelling element is so cool :sparkles:

+> I feel like you mean to refer to geometric shapes (polygons and such), but keep "geometry" if you meant that the student creates their own ideas of the field of geometry.
+Since, that's totally a great way to learn something too!

 The main objective of this prototype is to be able to visually capture work in progress, from the beginning of a project to the final outcome of the project.
 Then Students would have a great starting point to be able to communicate through storytelling about the steps they took to complete their project.